anuraghazra/github-readme-stats/readme.md

 #### [Check Out Step By Step Video Tutorial By @codeSTACKr](https://youtu.be/n6d4KHSKqGk?t=107)

-Since the GitHub API only allows 5k requests per hour, it is possible that my `https://github-readme-stats.vercel.app/api` could hit the rate limiter.
+Since the GitHub API only allows 5k requests per hour, my `https://github-readme-stats.vercel.app/api` could possibly hit the rate limiter.
 If you host it on your own Vercel server, then you don't have to worry about anything.
 Click on the deploy button to get started!

 NOTE: Since [#58](https://github.com/anuraghazra/github-readme-stats/pull/58) we should be able to handle more than 5k requests and have no issues with downtime :D